-Mary Beth Sanders, Ed.D., Program Director
+Mary Beth Sanders, Ed.D., Program Co-Director Cynthia Brow n, Ed.D., Program Co-Director

-The Master of Education in Special Education degree prepares the master's level student with knowledge, understanding, and abilities in the field of special education, K-12.
-The M.Ed. in Special Education program provides the framework for effective communication and partnership, personnel management, assessment, instruction, and compliance with federal and state regulations.
+The Master of Education in Special Education degree prepares the master's level student with know ledge, understanding, and abilities in the field of special education, K-12.
+The M.Ed. in Special Education program provides the framew ork for effective communication and partnership, personnel management, assessment, instruction, and compliance with federal and state regulations.
 The 36-hour, non-thesis general Special Education program consists of 18 hours of special education academic specialization, 9 hours in the professional area, and 9 hours in the resource area.
-Pathways to Teaching students can obtain teacher certification in special education while pursuing the M.Ed. in Special Education.